kencormack/pistar-lastqso/README.md

 **It is the user's responsibility to judge the severity, and find the fix, for any MMDVM log errors or warnings reported by pistar-lastqso.
 These MMDVM log errors and warnings are not caused, controlled, or solveable, by pistar-lastqso.
 The script only reports what gets logged by the MMDVMhost daemon.
 Pistar-lastqso does not create, diagnose, or eliminate the logged errors or warnings.**

 Don't panic if you see a single transient occurrance of something like a "queue overflow" error.
 Things like that may show up occasionally.
-But if you see dozens of them, you will want to look into it.
+But if you see dozens (or hundreds!) of them, you will want to look into it.
 Other types of errors may require more research on your part.
 If you need to investigate any errors, search your /var/log/pi-star/MMDVM-YYYY-MM-DD.log for any lines beginning with "E:".
 Warnings are more severe.
 Those can be found in the log, on lines beginning with "W:".

 **[Please visit the PI-STAR forums](https://forum.pistar.uk/)**, if you need help diagnosing any errors found in the MMDVM log.

-Finally, all four of the counters (QSO, Kerchunks, Errors, and Warnings) are reset each time the user exits **pistar-lastqso** using Ctrl-C.  However, when the script auto-restarts itself, either at log rotation or when PI-STAR's services get cycled during the nightly PI-STAR update, the running counts for each counter are carried forward to the restarted session.
+Finally, all four of the counters (QSO, Kerchunks, Errors, and Warnings) are reset each time the user exits **pistar-lastqso** using Ctrl-C.  However, when the script pauses and resumes monitoring, either at log rotation or when PI-STAR's services get cycled during the nightly PI-STAR update, the running counts for each counter are carried forward when monitoring resumes.

 The commandline option "-e | --errors" will supress onscreen notification of errors during QSOs, but will NOT supress the more severe "warnings".
 With or without that option, the total numbers of any errors or warnings detected, will be displayed at program exit.